 Aditi Trivedi (she/ her) was a Registered Dance/ Movement Therapist and Clinical Coordinator at Dance for Mental Health (DMh).
-She pursued a Master's degree in Dance/ Movement Therapy and Counselling from Drexel University.
-Her past clinical experiences in the US include working at a school for children with cerebral palsy, at an outpatient family therapy centre and in paediatric, and mental health hospitals.
+She pursued a Master's degree in Dance/ Movement Therapy and Counselling from Drexel in the US include working at a school for children with cerebral palsy, at an outpatient family therapy centre and in paediatric, and mental health hospitals.